 The long-term expected rate of return on the DRS pension plan investments of 7.40 percent was determined using a building-block method.
 The Washington State Investment Board (WSIB) used a best estimate of expected future rates of return (expected returns, net of pension plan investment expenses, including inflation) to develop each major asset class.
-Those expected returns make up one component of WSIB's capital market assumptions.
+Those expected returns make up one component of WSIBs capital market assumptions.
 The WSIB uses the capital market assumptions and their target asset allocation to stimulate future investment returns at various future times.
+The long-term expected rate of return of 7.40 percent approximately equals the median of the stimulated investment returns over a 50-year time horizon, adjusted to remove or dampen any short-term changes to WSIBs capital market assumptions (CMAs) that aren't expected over the entire 50-year measurement period.